-Hilary Scharper is a Canadian novelist and a professor of at the University of Toronto where she teaches courses on animals, culture and nature.
-Her literary work both probes and celebrates the role of the imagination in linking us to the natural world.
+Hilary Scharper is a Canadian novelist and a professor at the University of Toronto where she teaches courses on animals, culture and nature.